soverenio/docs/docs/getting-started/quick-start.md

     ```

+5. Configure the Sensor

+   === "Data-in-motion (DIM)"

+        For DIM sensors, this step is optional.
+However, you might want to explore the [configuration](../../administration/configuring-sensor/) or [security](../../administration/securing-sensor/) options to ensure optimal performance and protection.

+   === "Data-at-rest (DAR)"

+        For DAR sensors, you must explicitly configure connectivity for S3, Kafka, or databases (availability coming soon).

+        Additionally, you might want to review the [configuration](../../administration/configuring-sensor/) and [security](../../administration/securing-sensor/) options to enhance functionality and ensure data protection.

-5. Install the Soveren Sensor using the `<TOKEN>` that you obtained in step 1:
+6. Install the Soveren Sensor using the `<TOKEN>` that you obtained in step 2:

     === "Data-in-motion (DIM)"